aporlowski/pi-sdr/notes.md

 # Notes

+## TODO

+1.Addreferences section to radio tutorial
+2.Make project poster(Are there details on this requirement, or is my tutorial link sufficient?)
+3.Demonstrate transcription by measuring Amazon Transcribe transcription compared to my human comprehension on ~10 minutes of radio broadcasts.
+4.Write software to automatically transcribe trunk-recorder recording outputsa.
+- Monitor trunk-recorder outputdirectoriesfor new wav filesb.
+- Upload wav files to Amazon S3bucketc.
+- Schedule Amazon TranscribeJobd.
+- Fetch Amazon Transcribe Joband print result to console / output file inorder oftransmission 5.Make Docker image or file to launch trunk-recorder, install and run my software 6.Document results of speech-to-text investigation.
+7.Complete project submission

 ## GQRX

 - GQRX does not do AM by default.
 It requires some tuning to get below 22.0 MHZ.
 See [reddit thread](https://www.reddit.com/r/RTLSDR/comments/ksmv9f/cant_listen_to_am_radio_broadcasts_with_nooelec/) and [user report](http://adrianchadd.blogspot.com/2017/06/gqrx-direct-sampling-configuration.html?m=1)